what-is-a-police-caution

 What is a caution from the police?

+A police caution is a formal legal outcome issued for a criminal offence.
 There is a common misconception that police cautions are merely a “slap on the wrist” or warning, but that’s not the case.
-A police caution is a legal sanction for a criminal offence.
-It is an admission that you have committed a criminal offence.
+Accepting a caution means admitting that you committed the offence, and it serves as an official alternative to prosecution.

 Types of police cautions